jeremyreeder/gridscout/docs/index.md

 apocalypse, or whatever it is that you do.

 # Suggested workflow
-1. Order waterproof paper maps of your areas of interest.
+1. Order [waterproof paper maps][mytopo] of your areas of interest.
 Have them printed with an MGRS (aka USNG) or UTM grid.
 2. Get some [clear plastic overlays][duralar].
 3. Search for points of interest by category: "power plants", "tank farms", "distribution centers", etc.